PRISM Fund

 To apply for a PRISM grant, organizations must meet the following qualifications:

-Primarily serve LGBTQIA2S+ populations in Iowa, Minnesota, North Dakota, South Dakota, Wisconsin and/or the Native Nations therein.
+Primarily serve LGBTQIA2S+ populations in Iowa, Minnesota, North Dakota, South Dakota, Wisconsin and the Native Nations therein.

 Organizations must be based in a rural community or serve rural populations (defined as small and mid-sized towns under 50,000 people).